Tonnieboy300/counterreply/README.md

 6. displayCounters.html <br>
    After this page, the cycle repeats, returning to question.html

+In Streamer Mode, 2 windows are open at the same time.
+One controls the game, and the other displays the game to viewers.

 All javascript is contained in main.js. <br>
 This project uses bootstrap, with style.css only being used for margins.